A World-Class Education

 We serve students Preschool (ages 3 and 4) through 5th grade.
 Students must be the appropriate age by September 1st for each grade.

 Families who qualify for Free or Reduced Rate Lunch are given preference; however, all families should apply.
 We have an economically diverse community.

-Students zoned to attend schools that are rated At Risk, Below Average, or Below Average by the South Carolina Department of Education are given preference; however, others may also apply.
+Students from all over are invited to apply as long as the family is able to provide transportation.
+Additionally, students zoned to attend schools that are rated At Risk, Failing, or Below Average by the South Carolina Department of Education are given preference; however, others may apply.
 To check the rating of your public school online, go to ed.sc.gov/data/report-cards/.

 Our optional Extended Day Program costs approximately $1 per day ($200 per year) in addition to the regular tuition.

 Our students wear uniforms to foster an optimal learning environment.
 Each family receives an annual credit towards uniform purchases.

 Learn more about our school and what makes us different.Ask Us a Question

 Complete the Online Application

 The online application usually takes 30 minutes.
 Be prepared with your child’s: